|

 You can be reassured

-in greek,
+in greek, in

-japanese in norwegian,
+in japanese in norwegian, in german,

 in dutch,